andrewstarritt/ace/README.md

 Nostalga and because I can; and because I still actually use ACE professionally now and then.
-I do not use it for editing code (I'm too used to modern graphical editors now), but used for ad hoc text processing/manipulation - maybe I should learn awk.
+I do not use it for editing code (I'm too used to modern graphical editors now), however is used for ad hoc text processing/manipulation - maybe I should learn awk.

 ## <a name = "usage"/>Usage